capactio/website/community/video-recordings.md

 ## Guidelines

+- For slide decks, use the official [slide deck template](./slide-deck-template.md).
 - Record the video with [OBS Studio](https://obsproject.com) using our [recommended configuration](#obs-studio).
 - If needed, edit the video with [DaVinci Resolve](https://www.blackmagicdesign.com/products/davinciresolve/studio) or similar tool.
 - In a separate text file, write title, description and tags for the recording.
 The metadata will be used for video publish on social media.